charlesbrandt/public/system/virtualization/docker-compose.md

 After editing the docker-compose.yml file for the services, launch them with:

 ```
-docker-compose up -d
+docker compose up -d
 ```

 Then, to bring everything down again:

 ```
-docker-compose down -v
+docker compose down -v
 ```

 See what is currently running:

 ```
-docker-compose ps
+docker compose ps
 ```

 If the container is not running, it may not show up in just `docker ps`.
-You can still see the status in `docker-compose ps`
+You can still see the status in `docker compose ps`

 To connect to a running container (or run any command inside it):

 ```
-docker-compose exec [name]
+docker compose exec [name]
 ```

 You can use the short name here, not potentially more verbose container_name